adam-hughes-devinit/adt/README.md

 It's not possible to create a new code type from the web interface, only change values for existing codes.

+When you change the value of an existing code (eg, change the name of country `Congo, Dem.
+Rep.` to `DRC`, or change the code of flow class "Vague (Com)" to `105`), all projects will be updated with the new value, the search index is updated and the export cache is updated.

 ### Deflators
 As before, deflation is handled by an external service, visible at `data.itpir.wm.edu/deflate`.
 There are plans to embed deflation metadata with the project table so that end users can see the values used and when they were employed.
 ## Comments